About Capital Region Builders Association

-CRBA is a professional, regional home-builder association aka “local”.
-The metropolitan region covers nine parishes: Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, West Baton Rouge and West Feliciana.
-This area has a population of more than 800,000 people, as of the 2010 census.
+CRBA is a professional, regional home-builder association for the Baton Rouge Area. .
+The nine-parish Capital Region has a population of more than 800,000 people, as of the 2010 census and includes: Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, West Baton Rouge and West Feliciana.

 CRBA is a 501(c)6 non-profit business association with two additional entities:

 With over 1,000 member companies, CRBA is among the top 10 home builders associations in the nation and the LARGEST in Louisiana.

 History of Capital Region Builders Association